importsteel/steel/docs/structures.rst

  Advanced Usage
 ****************

-Configuring all the fields in a structure
+Configuring fields at the structure level
 =========================================

+Structures can contain many fields with similar configuration options, such as byte ordering or text encoding.
+You can configure each of these fields individually, but to simplify the structure definition, you may also configure these options at the structure level.
 Structures can be configured with global options that affect all fields on that structure.
+In addition to supplying `steel.Structure` as a base class, you can specify many options as keyword arguments when defining the class.

 .. code:: python